phenomecentre/nPYc-Toolbox/docs/multivariate.rst

 **Scores plots coloured by sample type**

-The PCA scores represent the new location of the samples in each pricipal component.
+The PCA scores represent the new location of the samples in each principal component.
 A typical way to look at these is to plot the scores values in two dimensions, corresponding to pairs of components.
 Each point in a scores plot therefore represents a sample, with samples close together being more similar to each other, and those further apart being more dissimilar.
 By colouring by sample type (Figure 2), we can check, firstly, the consistency of the QC samples (SR and LTR) i.e. that they are tightly clustered; and secondly, for the presence of any sample outliers (any samples which are very different to the others).

 .. figure:: _static/multivariate_Fig2_scoresPlotBySampleType.svg
 	:figwidth: 70%